 This sweet potato frosting is smooth and creamy and sweetened only with maple syrup (no powdered sugar, no cane sugar).
 Just four ingredients are all you’ll need for this recipe.

-Search for sweet potato frosting on the web and you’ll find only chocolate sweet potato frosting.
+Search for sweet potato frosting on the web and you’ll find mostly chocolate sweet potato frosting.
 I’m sure it’s totally yummy, but not what you get here.

 This frosting is not as firm as a traditional buttercream frosting.
 I have used it in layer cakes, but it needs dam of buttercream frosting if you use it between layers.
-A dam is a ring of firm frosting around the edge of inner layers.
+A dam is a ring of firm frosting around the edge of inner layers see the photo above.
 This will hold softer fillings and keep them from oozing out.
 This frosting is firm enough to pipe and loosely hold simple shapes.

 Butter – Unlike in most frosting recipes, the butter is added to the sweet potato melted.
 It incorporates better this way.

 Maple syrup – less than 1/2 cup of maple syrup sweetens this frosting.
 If you prefer, agave or other sweeteners can be used.

 Cream cheese – Since I am a gluten-free chef I am sometimes asked “Is cream cheese gluten-free?”
 Knowing which foods are gluten-free can be confusing.
 The link will clear up this and many other questions.

 The combination of the butter and cream cheese works best to make this a smooth, creamy frosting.
 I tried this recipe with vegan cream cheese (Violife) and it worked, but was much softer – somewhere between and icing and frosting consistency.